My Copy Editor

 Do you have a blog?
 Need help with spelling and getting your point across without losing your unique "voice"?
 I offer a sliding scale for editing blogs.
 The more blogs I edit per month, the greater your savings.

 And there you have it.
 Did I answer your questions, or provoke more?
-I'm easiest to reach by email, but if you'd like to talk, use Whatsapp, a free international texting service, to reach me in New Zealand at +64-21-028-43899.
+I'm easiest to reach by email (email@example.com), but if you'd like to talk, use Whatsapp, a free international texting service, to reach me in New Zealand at +64-21-028-43899.
 You can also use email or text to request a Skype session.

 I look forward to hearing more about your project.